What Is a Trade School? 2025 Guide to Programs & Careers

-A trade school is a post secondary educational institution designed to teach you the specific skills needed for a particular job.
+A trade school is a postsecondary educational institution designed to teach you the specific skills needed for a particular job.
 Instead of a broad academic education with courses in history, literature, and science, a trade school gives you a direct, hands on education for a skilled career.
 Think of it as focused, practical training for jobs like electricians, HVAC technicians, welders, medical assistants, and plumbers.

 Trade School, Vocational School, Technical School: What’s the Difference?

-You’ve probably heard a few different terms thrown around.
+You have probably heard a few different terms thrown around.
 Are a trade school, a vocational school, and a technical school all the same thing?

 For the most part, yes.
 These terms are often used interchangeably to describe schools that focus on career and technical education.
 They all share the same primary goal: to prepare students with the job ready skills needed for a specific trade or technical field.